-But why stop with an organized sweater drawer?
-Our resumes may contain things that are definitely not sparking joy for hiring managers when they scan our accomplishments—and we mean scan literally.
-Thirty-nine percent of hiring managers said they spend less than a minute looking at a resume, and 23 percent spend less than 30 seconds, according to a survey by CareerBuilder.
+We all want to create a show-stopping resume that will ensure hiring managers move our candidacy from the bottom of the stack to the top of the list.
+Unfortunately, our resumes may contain things that don’t resonate with HR when they scan our accomplishments—and we mean scan literally.
+Thirty-nine percent of hiring managers said they spend less than a minute looking at a resume, and 23% spend less than 30 seconds, according to a survey by CareerBuilder.
 This means that everything on your resume should immediately shout your qualifications from the rooftops—you don’t have long to tell them how amazing you are.
 This is why cutting out the clutter is so essential.
-Here’s how to do just that, with a resume clean-up that even Kondo herself would approve:
+Here’s how to create a resume that will impress hiring managers in under 60 seconds.

 Get Rid of Laundry Lists